kitwaicloud/kitwaicloud.github.io/overview.md

 KitWai is not limited to be installed on bare-metal machines.
 Thanks to LXC container, virtual machine environment is also supported.

 <sup>1</sup> Several python packages are already installed in the cluster, including numpy, pandas, matplotlib, etc. Additionally, Java and Scala compilers are pre-installed too.

+## Scalability
+A cluster can be scaled up or down to work with changing workload as per user demands.
+The ability to scale depends on the processes running on the node groups.
+Check the [Capabities Matrix](/capabilities.md) to find the complete list of all processes.